xjx00/sgp4_sat_tracker/README.md

 Run well on Linux(use UTC).
 Just python it!

-sudo pip install sgp4 jdcal python-pyserial
+sudo pip install sgp4 jdcal python-pyserial requests python wri_sattrack.py
-python wri_sattrack.py

 Follow the guide to enter the name of the Sat you want to follow